Affiliate links on Android Authority may earn us a commission. Learn more.

 Is the Apple Watch Series 9 worth its price?

 The Apple Watch Series 9 launched at $399 for the GPS variant and $449 for the LTE option.
-The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen.
+The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen (although the latter is no longer available on brand new models sold starting January 18, 2024, due to a patent dispute).
 It also features Apple’s skin temperature sensor for improved menstrual cycle and fertility tracking.
 Meanwhile, the device leverages its health and activity sensors to offer greater accessibility, including a new double-tap gesture control.
 Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its activity ring system.

 That said, the Series 9 isn’t without its faults.
 Compared to other smartwatches, its battery life remains a sore point, even with the Low-power mode introduced with watchOS 9.
 It’s also not Apple’s premier smartwatch, as the Apple Watch Ultra and Ultra 2 have the Series 9 beat on feature set, size, and battery endurance.

 What about the Apple Watch Ultra and Ultra 2?